ColasDroin/DA_parametrization_run_4/README.md

 # Dynamics Aperture (DA) simulations scenarios proposal for HL (run 4)

 In this repository, we aim to summarize a set of scenarios for the HL-LHC (run 4) DA simulations.
 Everyone is invited to update the values according to their expertise and knowledge.
-The goal is to have a set of scenarios that are agreed upon by the community, covering the whole HL-LHC cycle, and that can be used as a reference for DA simulations.
-Ideally, we would have the final DA results in time for IPAC '24.
+The goal is to have a set of scenarios that are agreed upon by the community, covering the whole HL-LHC cycle, and that can be used as a reference for DA simulations (ideally, we would have the final DA results in time for IPAC '24).

 ## Example of scenario